 In lab 2011-2016.

-Currently: Postdoc, MRC Protein Phosphorylation and Ubiquitylation Unit, University of Dundee, Scotland
+Moved to a Postdoc, MRC Protein Phosphorylation and Ubiquitylation Unit, University of Dundee, Scotlandt

 Aisling O’Connor, PhD